Initiative in Congregational Education (ICE)

 • Grant checks will be disbursed by June 30 to schools that have complied with the grant requirements outlined on the application.

-• Following completion of the program (no later than July 15, 2023), the Program Evaluation form is due.
+• Following completion of the program, the Program Evaluation form is due.

 Criteria